jeremiahblanch/simple-data-processor/README.md

   }
 }
 ```

-Note, the functions in fields will receive their values from the output of the preProcess function.
+The functions in fields will receive their values from the output of the `preProcess` function.
+The `postProcess` function will recieve its data from the output of the field mappings.
+Note, for a field to be available within `postProcess`, it must be defined within `fields`.
+(You can always remove it from the returned object if you don't want it in the final object).

 ## Example